UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Final thoughts

-Saxo Markets is the U.K.-based subsidiary of Saxo Bank Group.
-Established in 1992, Saxo Bank is a Danish investment bank that provides international investors access to trading over 30,000 products covering CFDs, forex, equities, options, futures, and bonds.
-With headquarters in Copenhagen and clients in over 180 countries, Saxo Bank is privately held, manages more than USD15 billion in AUM, and processes over 1 million transactions every day.
+Saxo is the U.K. subsidiary of Saxo Bank Group.
+Established in 1992, Saxo Bank is a Danish investment bank and its technology is used by more than 200 banks around the world.
+With headquarters in Copenhagen and clients in over 180 countries, Saxo Bank is privately held and processes over $17 billion worth of transactions every day.

 Methodology

-Select one or more of these brokers to compare against Saxo Markets.
+Select one or more of these brokers to compare against Saxo.

 Compare Brokers